rburkholder/vagrant/README.md

 ### Bootstrap the project:
 * need to bootstrap the project with a manual build of a minimal Debian Stretch image:
+ * for VirtualBox settings:,
- * in VirtualBox, call it 'stretch' in the gui, with 512M memory, 10G drive, virtio driver for network, disable floppy and audio
+   * call it 'stretch' in the gui,
+   * with 512M memory, 10G drive,
+   * use virtio driver for network,
+   * disable floppy and audio
  * I typically use a weekly or daily snapshot iso from https://www.debian.org/devel/debian-installer/
+ * while building, some things to do:
+   * use expert mode to install,
+   * use targeted drivers (which keeps the image smaller),
+   * use vagrant as the install user (which installs sudo, which is used by vagrant)
+   * for partitioning: create 100m /boot on ext4, remainder on / with btrfs (no swap)
- * while building, some things to do:  use vagrant as the install user; deselect all packages, enable the ssh server package,
+   * deselect all packages, enable the ssh server package,
 * once the build is complete, and the guest has rebooted:
  * create a port forward from 2002 to 22 for the guest (with a NAT network interface) (just put in the two port numbers, no ip addresses required)
  * from the host: